GraphLake Documentation

 GRAPHLAKE_STORE_PATH The path to store data when using local backend

-GRAPHLAKE_PORT The port to listen on
+GRAPHLAKE_PORT The port to listen on (default 7642)

 GRAPHLAKE_LOG_LEVEL The log level to use - debug or info